 Examines the physical, social and psychological aspects of the sexual experience.
 The student learns how sexuality relates to reproduction, intimacy, attraction, values, the life cycle, and inhibitions and dysfunctions.
-Current issues in pregnancy, birth control, and sexual preference are discussed.
+Current issues in pregnancy, birth control, sexually transmitted disease and infection, and sexual preference are discussed.